GeekHunter-Brasil/hello-world/career/expectations/software-development-analyst/README.md

 - Has solid experience with other database technologies (e.g. non-relational databases, graph databases, etc).
 Knows how and when to apply those options in daily tasks.
 - Is fluent in git.
 Can solve just about any problem that may arise in a repo and is capable of using different strategies to improve the development flow (e.g. use squash and rebase to preserve a linear history)
 - Is fluent in Object-Oriented Programming.
 Knows the key points to it and writes high-quality OOP code.
-- Has solid experience with Functional Programming.
-Knows advantages and disadvantages to each paradigm.
 - Has solid experience with concepts such as data immutability, pure functions, reactivity.
 - **Has solid experience in software design**.
 Is able to implement common patterns in a disorganized repository.
 - Has solid experience in architecting an application and is capable of choosing a good architecture according to the complexity or challenge (e.g. monoliths, micro-services, serveless, etc).